So what were you doing aged twelve? Mozart was directing a mass in C Minor at Vienna’s Waisenhauskirche. He wrote the

 The twelve year-old W.A.Mozart conducted his first celebratory mass in this house of God on the occasion of its consecration in the presence of Empress Maria Theresa on 7.12.1768

-Mozart wrote the Missa solemnis in C minor, also known as the Waisenhaus Mass, at the age of just twelve.
-By this time, he’d already written several symphonies, for example, and was no stranger to public performances.
+By the time Mozart wrote the Missa solemnis in C minor, also known as the Waisenhaus Mass, he’d already written several symphonies and was no stranger to public performances.
 Indeed, he first performed for the Empress at Schönbrunn Palace in 1762.

 The orphanage soon found a quite different use.
 The orphans moved out at the end of the 18th century and the military moved in.
 The Waisenhauskirche eventually became today’s Maria Geburt parish church.